Felipetsa/add-assets-in-different-OUs-AD/README.md

 # Overview

 This PowerShell script automates adding assets in different OUs (for companies that have different offices in the Active Directory)<br/>
-This script adds laptops & desktops to Active Directory.
+This script adds laptops and desktops to Active Directory.

 # Usage